What Is The Best Axe For Splitting Wood – Guide & Reviews (2019)

 Single Bit Or Double Bit ?

 Although a single bit axe cuts faster because of the weight carried by its opposite end, a double bit axe is more versatile and balanced.
 While single bit axes are more common, getting one with two cutting edges can be more beneficial.
 This is because both sides are of equal weight and length.
 A double bit axe offers more control because it wobbles less.
 Rather than banking on the strength of your swing in cutting, a double bit axe makes sure that your blows are accurate.

 More importantly, practicality comes in when you deal with two edges.
 Instead of buying single bit axes for multiple purposes, you can customize one edge differently from the other.
 This can especially be more helpful on a camping trip of if you are in a hurry with cutting wood.
 Most owners sharpen one end for felling and the other for limbing.
 You may also sharpen one side for soft wood and the other for hard wood.

 So you should decide to settle for a double bit axe, be aware that keeping one requires more safety precautions.
 Be mindful of the best practices to keep yourself and others safe.

 What Wood Size Are You Working On ?

-The wood chopping axe is good for working on large chunks of wood.
+The best chopping axe is good for working on large chunks of wood.
 Their heavy weight gives better leverage in tearing apart bigger and thicker wood fiber.
 However, a consideration needs to be made when choosing your preferred handle length.
 Longer handles mean you can maximize the blow you deliver, but this could be challenging for individuals with smaller built.

 To guide you even further, here is a list of common soft and hard wood you may encounter while working with a splitting axe: